Mic92/python-mpd2/doc/topics/commands.rst

 .. function:: MPDClient.count(tag, needle[, ..., "group", grouptype])

-    Counts the number of songs and their total playtime in the db matching *TAG* exactly.
+    Returns the counts of the number of songs and their total playtime in the db matching *TAG* exactly.

     The *group* keyword may be used to group the results by a tag.
 The following prints per-artist counts::